Bulky waste definition

-Bulky Waste is defined as any waste material or item you wish to dispose of that does not fit in your regular bin.
-It can be categorised by how messy it is (Clean vs Dirty) and also who created it (Household vs Commercial).
+It is defined as any material or item you wish to dispose of that does not fit in your regular bin.
+You can categorise it by how messy it is (Clean vs Dirty) and who created it (Household vs Commercial).

-Looking at the distinction between clean and dirty types of bulky waste:
+Let's look at the distinction between clean and dirty types of bulky waste in more depth:

-- Clean Waste (often referred to as Junk) - these are bulky waste items from the home or office like unwanted furniture (eg. sofa, chair, wardrobe, table, desk, filing cabinet, mattress, garden bench), bulky domestic appliances (e.g. fridge, dishwashers, washing machine, microwave, cooker, dryer, mower), soft furnishings (eg. duvet, curtains) and general bric-a-brac (eg. broken toys, old videos, magazines, exercise equipment).
-Packaging material (eg. large cardboard boxes, polystyrene) is often also included in this category because they don't leave dust and mess if you move them around;
+- Clean bulky - often referred to Junk and means non-dirty waste items that come from within the home or office.
+Examples are furniture (eg. sofa, chair, wardrobe, table, desk, filing cabinet, mattress, garden bench), appliances (e.g. fridge, dishwashers, washing machine, microwave, cooker, dryer, mower), and soft furnishings (eg. duvet, curtains).
+It also covers general bric-a-brac like broken toys, ironing boards, and exercise equipment.
+Packaging material (eg. large cardboard boxes, polystyrene) is often also included in this category because they it doesn't leave dust and mess if you move it around.

-- Dirty Waste (often referred to as Rubbish) – messy, loose waste material and rubbish from home improvement, contruction, demolition and builder type work, or bulky garden refuse.
-Examples include broken tiles, soil, bricks, rubble, pipes, doors, windows & window frames, plasterboard and drywall, MDF, kitchen and bathroom units, sheds, fence panels, carpet, flooring & underlay.
-It’s the sort of rubbish you’d generally rather not put in your car without first putting down some decent covers and your natural inclination would be 'this probably needs a skip'.
+- Dirty bulky - often referred to as Bulky Rubbish.
+It is the messy, loose waste created from home improvement/ builder work and also bulky garden refuse.
+Examples you will be most familiar with are broken tiles, soil, bricks, rubble, pipes, doors, windows and window frames.
+Dirty bulky waste also covers plasterboard and drywall, MDF, kitchen and bathroom units, sheds, fence panels, and carpet, flooring & underlay.
+It’s the sort of rubbish you’d generally rather not put in your car without first putting down some protective covers.
+Your natural inclination would be 'this needs a skip'.

-Councils typically exclude Dirty Waste from their bulky waste collection service for householders.
-Limiting their definition to “items you take with you when you move house”.
-This is because councils have a statutory obligation to receive Clean Junk from householders at their civic amenity sites free of charge, but that duty does not extend to commercial waste or waste from home improvement, construction or demolition work.
+Councils limit their definition to “items you take with you when you move house”.
+In other words, they only woryThey do this is because they have a statutory obligation to receive Clean Junk from householders at their civic amenity sites free of charge.
+However, that duty does not extend to commercial waste or waste from home improvement, construction or demolition work.

 - Commercial - waste can classified as commercial because of its location or who created it.
 If it is located at a non-domestic premises (eg. office, factory, church, hotel, hostel, commercial yard) it will be commercial.
-Equally, if the person who created it was working for a business or as tradesperson (eg. builder, kitchen fitter, handyman, office employee) it will be considered commercial waste regardless of where the activity was performed.
+Equally, if the person who created it was working for a business or as tradesperson (eg. builder, kitchen fitter, handyman, office employee), it will be considered commercial waste, This is regardless of where the activity was performed.

 - Household - any waste created by a householder at their home is household waste.
-This includes someone living in serviced apartments or even a hotel, provided it is they who created the waste and they live at the premises.
-However, bear in mind that most councils exclude home improvement waste from their council bulky waste collection service.
+This includes someone living in serviced apartments or hotel if they created the waste and live there.
+However, you should bear in mind that most councils exclude home improvement waste from their council bulky waste collection service.